 Altmetrics (alternative metrics) are an alternative for or complement to traditional citation impact metrics.
 Altmetrics especially capture online attention - how has research been shared, discussed and reused online -, for example on Twitter, in scholarly blogs or policy documents, in newspapers.
-The video A beginners guide to altmetrics (2.59) gives a brief introduction to the concept of altmetrics.
+The video What are 'altmetrics'?
+(3.58) gives a brief introduction to the concept of altmetrics.

 These altmetrics can be useful to